This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 Note that you cannot directly assign here.
-The assignment operation actually calls the member function operator=, and only objects that have already been initialized can call member functions.
+This is because an assignment operation actually calls the member function operator=, and member functions can only be called on objects that have already been initialized.

-From the above code, it’s clear that directly using union to represent sum types in C++ is very cumbersome.
-Not only do you need to update the type in time, but you also need to correctly call constructors and destructors, and be careful about the timing of assignments.
-If any step is forgotten, it can lead to undefined behavior, which is very frustrating.
+From the code above, it’s clear that directly using a union to represent a sum type in C++ is very cumbersome.
+Not only do you need to update type promptly, but you also need to correctly call constructors and destructors, and pay attention to the timing of assignments.
+Forgetting any of these steps can lead to undefined behavior, which is a major headache.
 Fortunately, C++17 provides std::variant to solve this problem.

 std::variant